-- 6.1 The Trust hopes that staff will feel able to voice whistleblowing concerns openly under this policy.
-However, if an employee wants to raise a concern confidentially, the Trust will make every effort to conceal their identity.
-If it is necessary for anyone investigating the concern to know the employee's identity, the Trust will discuss this with the employee first. - 6.2 The Trust does not encourage staff to make disclosures anonymously.
+6.2 The Trust does not encourage staff to make disclosures anonymously.
 Proper investigation may be more difficult or impossible if it cannot obtain further information.
 It is also more difficult to establish whether any allegations are credible.
-Whistleblowers who are concerned about possible reprisals if their identity is revealed should come forward to the Human Resources Director and appropriate measures can then be taken to preserve confidentiality.
+Whistleblowers who are concerned about possible reprisals if their identity is revealed should approach the Director of Human Resources and appropriate measures can then be taken to preserve confidentiality.
 If the employee is in any doubt, advice is available from Public Concern at Work, the independent whistleblowing charity, which offers a confidential helpline.
 Their contact details are at the foot of this policy.